21david/Typing-Website-Prototype/README.md

     - If it is not responding, click on the text box labeled "Type the words here" or click "Restart" or refresh the page.
 1. Review your results:
     - When the timer ends, your WPM and other statistics are displayed automatically.
+        - **Note:** Words are calculated as being 5 characters long (including the space), regardless of actual word lengths.
+This is because 5 is the approximate length of the average word.
+Threfore, the WPM result is calculated as (correct letters) ÷ 5, rounded up.
     - Assuming easy mode, the average typing speed is between 30 - 50 WPM.
 A good goal for casual typers is 50 - 70 WPM, and 70 - 100 WPM for professional typers.
 1. Restart or customize:
     - Click "Restart" or adjust the options to take a new test.